Your independent guide to the best shows in Chicago

 Wednesday 9th November 2016 Privatebank Theatre, Chicago Find me on Twitter: @Chicago_Theatre

-Don't miss Lin-Manuel Miranda's Pulitzer Prize-winning Hamilton, the exhilarating show that is changing the face of musicals.
-It's a rollicking historical epic, equal parts Sondheim and Notorious B.I.G.,...more info
+Lin-Manuel Miranda's Pulitzer Prize-winner returns to Chicago!
+Experience the energy of Hamilton all over again.
+It's a rollicking historical epic, equal parts Sondheim and Notorious B.I.G., that traces...more info